-- The ground-breaking Good Neighbor Agreement with Stillwater Mining Company;
+- Participation in negotiation and enforcement of the ground-breaking Good Neighbor Agreement with Stillwater Mining Company;

 - Participation in defending the Hard Rock Mining Impact Act against efforts to weaken it so that local communities will not bear the costs of sudden growth from new mines;

 - Keeping the community informed about East Boulder Mine issues through articles, panel discussions, and public forums;